Anu4ruby/Anu4ruby/README.md

 - 👋 Hi, I’m Anu
-- 👀 I’m interested in Web developemt and data science
+- 👀 I’m interested in Web developemt, AI and data science
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Django projects
 - 📫 How to reach me sadicarnot@gmail.com